SeppPenner/SoftwareUpdater/README.md

 	</Files>
 </Config>
 ```
-## How the full configuration needs to look like (Version 1.0.0.1 and prior):
+## How the full configuration needs to look like (Version 1.0.0.1 and prior)
 The config file needs to be named "UpdateConfig.xml".
 ```xml
 <?xml version="1.0"?>